DefinitionThis section has been translated automatically.

 - enlarged atrium on the right

-- enlarged ventricle on the right (can become marginal on the left side [Stierle 2014])
+- enlarged ventricle on the right (may become marginal on the left [Stierle 2014])

 - narrowed aorta